-Vinyl cladding, also called vinyl siding, refers to plastic exterior cladding for homes and commercial buildings.
-The siding is used as an alternative to traditional wood, fiber cement, and aluminum siding.
+Vinyl cladding, also called vinyl siding, refers to plastic exterior cladding for homes.
+The siding is used as an alternative to traditional wood, fiber cement, and aluminum cladding.
 The cladding is made up of about 80% polyvinyl chloride (PVC) resin and the remaining 20%, ingredients to give the material its color, gloss, opacity, flexibility, durability, and impact resistance.
 Vinyl cladding has been in the market since the late 50s and it is today one of the most popular exterior claddings in the U.S. and Canada.
 There are several reasons why you should consider installing vinyl siding.

 This is one of the most affordable sidings in the market.
 You will spend between 25% and 50% less than what you would have spent on aluminum and wood siding.
 Most vinyl cladding manufacturers offer competitive warranties.

 Many people neglect their homes’ exteriors, but waterproofing the exterior is important because it improves the longevity of your walls and it saves you money on repairs.
 A strong wall is also important for your security.

 Vinyl cladding comes in different colors, styles, and patterns, meaning there is something for everyone.
 You do not have as much flexibility with other options like brick and stucco.

 You can go for years without maintaining, leave alone replacing the cladding.
 The cladding is very durable.
 It is not damaged by termites (the major problem with wood sidings) and other wood boring pests and insects, there is no fading, and there is no chalking.
 All you need to do is occasionally clean the siding with a mixture of water and a mild detergent.